openfaas/docs/docs/openfaas-cloud/self-hosted/troubleshoot.md

 }
 ```

 Update your Docker keychain settings then regenerate your `~/.docker.config` file.
+Remove the following setting if you see it in the file: `	"credsStore": "osxkeychain"`.

 Once complete, run the following and edit the `config.json` section of the following two secrets: